Meet the Board

 Moira Leslie, Royal Caledonian Education Trust

-Moira Leslie manages the Education Programme for the Royal Caledonian Education Trust – a charity supporting the education and wellbeing of youngsters from Armed Forces families.
+Moira Leslie manages the Education Programme for the Royal Caledonian Education Trust – Scotland’s Armed Forces Children’s Charity.
 For 22 years she was Head Teacher of Raigmore Primary School, Inverness which has many children from Armed Forces families.
-Much of her professional career was dedicated to ensuring high quality education for them particularly during transition and when family members were deployed away from home.
+Much of her professional career was dedicated to ensuring high quality education for them particularly during transitions and separations when family members were on deployment.
 She worked closely with military personnel and families to ensure similar community support.
-She has worked closely with Highland Council Educational Psychologists and the University of Stirling on various research projects.
-She is passionate about Emotional Literacy and it’s importance in helping children and young people achieve their potential in life.
+She co -chairs the SCiP Alliance Scotland Hub.
+She is passionate about Emotional Literacy and it’s importance in supporting children and young people achieve their potential in life.
+She is also committed to ensuring that children and young people are aware of their rights, have their voices heard and are empowered to take action on issues which are important to them.

 Martyn Rogers, Assistant Principal, Canterbury College